namathew7/ds6/README.md

 To strengthen our insights, we experimented with various Regression Models, including Linear, KNN, and XGB.
 These initial models produced high R² scores (>0.90), prompting us to build a pipeline to validate and compare additional algorithms: Linear, Ridge, Lasso, Random Forest, and XGB.
 These pipeline results were consistent with the initial models.

 However, exploratory visualizations revealed that `Min_Delay` and `Min_Gap` were highly correlated.
 We suspected that this strong correlation was driving the unusually high R² scores.
 This correlation is problematic because `Min_Delay` is not a meaningful predictor of
-`Min_Gap`: the time gap between vehicles is a result of the delays.
+`Min_Gap`; the time gap between vehicles is a result of the delays.
 In other words, a streetcar being delayed increases the gap behind it - so the model was essentially "predicting delay using delay".

 To test this, we rebuilt the pipeline excluding `Min Gap`.
 The results showed significantly weaker correlations for most models (<0.08), confirming that `Min_Gap` was the dominant predictor for `Min_Delay`.
 Taken together, these results show that without `Min_Gap`, the remaining features do not provide sufficient predictive power for Regression Models to accurately estimate Minutes of Delay.